 Bridges scores 34 points, Nets outlast Timberwolves in OT

-MINNEAPOLIS — Mikal Bridges scored 34 points, fellow Brooklyn newcomer Spencer Dinwiddie came up with a final stop and the Nets outlasted the Minnesota Timberwolves 124-123 in overtime Friday night.
+MINNEAPOLIS — Mikal Bridges scored 34 points, Spencer Dinwiddie came up with a final stop and the Brooklyn Nets outlasted the Minnesota Timberwolves 124-123 in overtime Friday night.

-Dinwiddie blocked Mike Conley's 3-point attempt as time expired to give the Nets their fourth victory in five outings.
+Dinwiddie blocked Mike Conley 3-point attempt as time expired to give the Nets their fourth victory in five outings.

 Bridges frequently quieted a raucous Target Center crowd, making 4 of 8 3-pointers and 13 of 24 overall shots.
 Acquired from Phoenix last month in the deal that sent Kevin Durant to the Suns, Bridges has scored 30 or more points in four of his past five games.

-"I don't think anybody knew that Mikal was was this amazing offensively, just being completely real," Dinwiddie said.
-"It's our job to make sure that he can get to his spots and get his shots and continue to shoot, stack up these thirties as much as he possibly can."

-Dinwiddie, acquired from Dallas in the Kyrie Irving trade, had 29 points and 11 assists.
-Cam Johnson — also part of the trade with Phoenix — recovered from taking a hit to the face to finish with 15 points and eight rebounds, and Royce O'Neale came off the bench and added 12 points and 15 rebounds.
+Dinwiddie had 29 points and 11 assists, Cam Johnson — also part of the trade with Phoenix — recovered from taking a hit to the face to finish with 15 points and eight rebounds, and Royce O'Neale came off the bench add 12 points and 15 rebounds.

-"I think our biggest thing is just trying to win," Bridges said.
-"If I score four or five, I'm not tripping.
-I just want to go out there and win."

 The outcome spoiled 26 points from Minnesota big man Rudy Gobert — his most in a Wolves uniform since being acquired in the offseason.
 Anthony Edwards led Minnesota with 32 points, but missed several key shots down the stretch.